 According to this study, microfiber showed the best results when measured how effectively microbial loads were reduced compared to cotton cloths and other types of cleaning materials.
 Considering this study, a simple switch to microfiber cleaning cloths in your home can not only help you absorb messes better and reduce abrasion by using a softer cloth, but it can increase safety and sanitation by removing common household bacteria.

 A switch to microfiber towels around the house also means more efficient dusting.
-The densely-woven fiber structure that presents the other many benefits we’ve listed also make microfiber incredible for picking up dust and dirt.
+The densely-woven fiber structure that presents the other many benefits we’ve listed also makes microfiber incredible for picking up dust and dirt.
 Dusting surfaces with microfiber is a quick and painless process because of the sheer volume of fibers that trap the dust and effortlessly lift it from your cupboards, ceiling fan, TV, etc.

 Wrapping it up